How to Write a Will

 3. Guardianship Provision (if applicable): If you have minor children or dependents, your will should also include the identification of a guardian for them.

 4. Asset Inventory: While planning a will, you may need the expertise of an Estate Planner or Financial Advisor.
-These professionals can offer comprehensive advice on various aspects, including, asset distribution, tax planning, trust formation, insurance, business succession planning.
+These professionals can offer comprehensive advice on various aspects, including, asset distribution, tax planning, trust formation, insurance, and business succession planning.
 This is because you need to create a detailed list of all your assets, including real estate, bank accounts, investments, personal property, etc.

 5. Debts and Expenses: This part of the will talks about any existing debts you have.
 You will outline each one and explain which of your assets should be used to repay those debts.